• Skip to primary navigation

 Fertilize if your soil is not very rich.

-Onions grow best in fertilized, well-drained, somewhat acidic soil and they like full sun.
+Onions grow best in fertilized, well-drained, somewhat acidic soil.
 You can use organic (manure, compost, etc.) or store-bought fertilizer to ensure your soil has the nutrients it needs to nourish your onion to its fullest potential.
+Read more about how to test your soil for acidity.

 Your onions should grow for about 3 months to reach optimum size which is when the bulb reaches the size of a baseball.
 You will be able to see the top of the onion as it grows and can get a good idea of its size without digging it up.